danibcorr/creative_electronics_final_project/README_EN.md

 [README English](https://github.com/danibcorr/creative_electronics/blob/main/README_EN.md) / [README Spanish](https://github.com/danibcorr/creative_electronics/blob/main/README.md)
-# 🤖 Creative Electronics Project
+# 🤖 Creative Electronics Final Project

 ## 📄 Abstract
 This repository gathers all the documents and code necessary for the realization of the project of the Creative Electronics subject belonging to the University of Malaga (UMA).